frconor-ebook/meditations/_posts/2025-02-26-our-lady-of-the-angels.md

 "It is indeed just that the Father, the Son, and the Holy Spirit should crown the Blessed Virgin as Queen and Lady of all creative things.
+---You have to make use of her power!
+With the daring of a child join in this celebration in Heaven. ---For myself, since I have no precious stones or virtues to offer, I crown the Mother of God and my Mother with my feelings, once they have been purified" (J. Escrivá, *The Forge*, Point 285).

+She is expecting something from you too.

+Mary, Queen of the Angels, may you help us to have greater devotion to you and to the angels and to ask you for special favors on this day, just as St. Josemaría must have done on so many occasions.

+*I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
+I ask your help to put them into practice.
+My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

+*In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.*

+*GD*